 A ‘living research’ project conducted by Oxford Leadership shows that the leaders who are succeeding in this ‘Fourth Industrial Revolution’ have embraced a new mind-set, viewing the organisation as a living organism or eco-system, rather than as a mechanical machine.

-By studying the leadership practices, culture and ‘ways of working’ of several of the world’s largest corporations for the past 5 years, Oxford Leadership has found the critical leadership factors to be those which encourage organisational adaptability, speed and agility.
+By studying the leadership practices, culture and ‘ways of working’ of several of the world’s largest corporations, Oxford Leadership has found the critical leadership factors to be those which encourage organisational adaptability, speed, and agility.
 The study shows that leaders who have most effectively adapted their organisations to embrace disruptive technologies and new business models, have challenged the organisational status quo, defined a clear and common purpose and focused on creating the conditions for speed, agility and flexibility in the organisation.

 Three important shifts necessary to lead in the Fourth Industrial Revolution:

 Create a common purpose, which acts as an internal organisational compass that ensures everyone is facing in the same direction, and working towards a common goal with fierce resolve and a shared sense of meaning.

 2. See the organisation as a living organism